Descriptions of Jefferson’s physical appearance and demeanor

 Scientists Denounced the 1998 Jefferson-Hemings DNA Study, But Historians and Media Paid No Attention

-The famous Thomas Jefferson—Sally Hemings DNA article was originally published November 5, 1998 by the British scientific journal Nature.
+The infamous Thomas Jefferson — Sally Hemings DNA study titled Jefferson fathered slave’s last child was originally published November 5, 1998 by the British scientific journal Nature.
 Since 1998 it has been widely accepted by media and academia that the study established a definitive DNA match, and that belief has seeped into our public consciousness.
 But was a DNA match actually established?

-Origins of the Study
+Origins of the DNA study

 In order to locate Jefferson descendants, Foster reached out to the Thomas Jefferson Memorial Foundation (now called the Thomas Jefferson Foundation, aka Monticello) which recommended Herb Barger, a Jefferson family genealogist.
 Barger was instrumental in locating descendants from various family lines in order to gather their DNA, which appeared in the article’s chart that presented the y-DNA findings.